pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/options/ignorechanges.md

 ---
-title_tag: "Pulumi concepts: ignoreChanges resource option"
+title_tag: "ignoreChanges | Resource Options"
 meta_desc: The ignoreChanges resource option declares that changes to certain properties should be ignored during a diff.
 title: "ignoreChanges"
 h1: "Resource option: ignoreChanges"